emberjs/guides/source/testing/testing-controllers.md

     let controller = this.owner.lookup('controller:posts');

-    // check the properties before the action is triggered assert.equal(controller.get('propA'), 'You need to write tests', 'propA initialized');
+    // check the properties before the action is triggered assert.equal(controller.propA, 'You need to write tests', 'propA initialized');
-    assert.equal(controller.get('propB'), 'And write one for me too', 'propB initialized');
+    assert.equal(controller.propB, 'And write one for me too', 'propB initialized');

     // trigger the action on the controller by using the `send` method,
     // passing in any params that our action may be expecting